avimehenwal/python.avimehenwal/docs/Tutorials/20_Django.md

   - Django Channels, Queue implementation
   - CGI, run C code from HTTP requests
   - before request/response now we are talking about **connection and events**
-- Can ctearte and mount multiple apps under various urls paths, use `include()`
+- Can create and mount multiple apps under various urls paths, use `include()`

 ```
 # startup commands